Guinea (coin): Replacement by the pound

-In the Great Recoinage of 1816, the guinea was replaced by the pound as the major unit of currency, and in coinage by the sovereign.
+In the Great Recoinage of 1816, the guinea was replaced by the pound as the major unit of currency and in coinage by the sovereign.

 Twentieth century onwards

 After the guinea coin ceased to circulate, the guinea continued in use as a unit of account worth 21 shillings (£1.05 in decimalised currency).
 The guinea had an aristocratic overtone, so professional fees, and prices of land, horses, art, bespoke tailoring, furniture, white goods and other "luxury" items were often quoted in guineas until a couple of years after decimalisation in 1971.
-The guinea was used in a similar way in Australia until that country converted to decimal currency in 1966, after which it became worth A$2.10.
+In 2002, Erik Samuelson agreed to be paid the nominal sum of one guinea a year for his role as chief executive of The Dons Trust because "it sounded posher than a pound".
+Samuelson retired in 2019.
+The guinea was used in a similar way in Australia until that country converted to decimal currency in 1966, after which it became worth $2.10.

 Bids are still made in guineas for the sale of racehorses at auction, at which the purchaser will pay the guinea-equivalent amount but the seller will receive only that number of pounds.
 The difference (5p in each guinea) is traditionally the auctioneer's commission (which thus, effectively, amounts to 5% on top of the sales price free from commission).
-Many major horse races in Great Britain, Ireland, Canada, New Zealand and Australia bear names ending in "Guineas", even though the nominal values of their purses today are much higher than the £1,050 or £2,100 suggested by their names.
+Many major horse races in Great Britain, Ireland, Canada, New Zealand and Australia bear names ending in "Guineas", even though the real values of their purses today are much higher than the £1,050 or £2,100 suggested by their names.

 Commemorative £2 coin (2013)

 In 2013 the Royal Mint issued a £2 coin to celebrate the 350th anniversary of the minting of the first guinea coin.
 The new coin was designed by the artist Anthony Smith and features a reworking of the spade guinea from the late 18th century.
-The edge of the coin contains a quotation from the writer Stephen Kemble (1758–1822): "What is a guinea?
-‘Tis a splendid thing."
+The edge of the coin contains a quotation from the writer Stephen Kemble: "What is a guinea?
+'Tis a splendid thing."
 This was the first time in the United Kingdom that one coin has been used to celebrate another.